matterladd/Mix-Mover/README.md

 ### Project

 - `concurrently` -> runs multiple commands concurrently.
 Used to run client and server at the same time.

+## File Structure

+### `./client`

+- `pages/`: All top-level React page components.
+- `components/`: All non-top-level React components.
+    - `ui/`: Shadcn components.
+- `context/`: All React contexts needed by the application

+### `./server`

+- `src/`
+  - `api_routes/`: Contains _Express_ routes that are responsible for handling requests geared towards a certain API.
+  - `services/`: Helper functions that may interact directly with an external API.
+Used in various _Express_ routes.
+  - `auth_routes/`: _Express_ routes that handle user authentication.
+  - `db/`: Contains external database connection, queries, and database setup/creation.
+- `data/`: Must exist when running (Docker image has this preconfigured) and may contain a SQLite database file.
+A database file will be created if one does not exist.

 ## Docs